AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/data-repair/job.md

 ## View a Data Repair API job list

-Use this endpoint to retrieve a list of your data repair jobs that were created for the given Report Suite.
+Use this endpoint to retrieve a list of your most recent 20 data repair jobs for the given Report Suite.
 It includes both currently running and completed jobs.

 `GET https://analytics.adobe.io/api/{COMPANY_ID}/datarepair/v1/{RSID}/job`